mHealth-Research-Group/audio-processing/README.md

 uv run main.py apply-blank video.mp4 video_timeline.json -o final_video.mp4
 ```

+**Note:** After processing, segments that were marked as `"type": "all"` will automatically have their `"label"` updated to `"removed"` in the timeline file, making it easy to track which segments have been processed.

 ## File Naming Convention

 For automatic video merging, your files must be named using a timestamp format: